 Dingalan is just a few kilometers from Nueva Ecija, so there’s no problem having it as a side trip.
 We visited Dingalan after our climb of Mt.
 Sawi in Gabaldon, Nueva Ecija.
 It was almost night when we left Barangay Malinao.
 Fortunately, there was still a bus going there.
-We asked locals for things we need to concern about, especially, a place to stay for the night.
+We asked locals for things we need to be concerned about, especially, a place to stay for the night.
 We’ve researched before but just to have options we’ve asked anyway.
 Beside me is a teacher and she told me that there are accommodations near the port.
 She told the conductor of the bus to drop us at the tricycle terminal.
-Another man who was also asked by my friends and has the same drop point as ours, told the tricycle driver to bring us to the accommodations they know.
-What I like traveling in the provinces is the kindness of the locals, they always give you a smile, advice you for the things about the locality and welcome you with open arms.
+Another man who was also asked by my friends and has the same drop point as ours told the tricycle driver to bring us to the accommodations they knew.
+What I like about traveling in the provinces is the kindness of the locals, they always give you a smile, advise you about things about the locality, and welcome you with open arms.

 THE LIGHTHOUSE AND THE VIEW DECK

-We have to walk inland until we reach the fork the leads both to the lighthouse and the view deck.
+We have to walk inland until we reach the fork that leads both to the lighthouse and the view deck.
 We chose the lighthouse to visit first.
-There are no stairs going there so everyone needs to take the trail up, which was steep, muddy and slippery.
+There were no stairs going there so everyone needed to take the trail up, which was steep, muddy, and slippery.
 On our way up, one of my slippers snapped and left me walking barefoot.
 It was muddy but I was more comfortable and able to move freely.

 After an hour of climbing, we finally reached the lighthouse and saw the magnificent view in front of us.
 The blue ocean and rolling slopes of the mountains.
 Fortunately, the rainclouds went away and the sun started to show.
 There were strong winds blowing around us.
 I can’t describe the feeling, it was refreshing and fulfilling to see and feel it all.